Which faculty members are eligible to apply?

 What are the due dates?

-Grant applications are due on or before November 1 and March 1 each academic year.
-This year's deadlines are November 3, 2014 and March 2, 2015.
+Grant applications are due on or before the first Monday of November and March each academic year.
+This year's deadlines are November 2, 2015 and March 7, 2016.
 Click here for the online Application Form with instructions for submission.

 Do I need to write a report on what I did with the grant?